 Laser Assisted Gum Disease Surgery

-agingIf you are like most people, you probably don’t worry much about periodontal disease, however, gum disease affects about half of all adults in the United States.
+If you are like most people, you probably don’t worry much about periodontal disease.
+However, gum disease affects about half of all adults in the United States.
 As soon as plaque and tartar take hold, gum disease might only be a few years away.
-Here are a few things you should know about gum disease, and how Dr. Trujillo can help you to correct long term damage.
+Here are a few things you should know about gum disease and how Dr. Trujillo can help you to correct long-term damage.

 How Periodontal Disease Affects Your Teeth and Gums

 Have you ever wondered why your teeth move slightly when you push on them?
-Although most people figure that teeth are embedded firmly into your jawbone, they are actually held in place by strong ligaments.
+Although most people figure that teeth are embedded firmly into the jawbone, they are actually held in place by strong ligaments.
 Unfortunately, periodontal disease can inflame your gums and cause infections that can damage these ligaments, causing tooth loss.
 However, you don’t have to let a little gum disease destroy your smile.
 Periodontists can actually use a procedure called LANAP, which stands for Laser Assisted New Attachment Procedure, to remove diseased gum tissue and reattach ligaments.
 Here are a few benefits of LANAP over traditional gum surgery:

 Benefits of LANAP

 • No Stitches: Unlike traditional gum surgery, which involves cutting into the gums, moving things around, and stitching up the area, LANAP is a stitch-free procedure.
-This means that you won’t have to worry about breaking incisions open, or visiting our office again to have stitches removed.
+This means that you won’t have to worry about breaking incisions open or visiting our office again to have stitches removed.

 • No Bleeding: LANAP is performed using powerful, yet gentle, lasers.
 These lasers cauterize the area while they cut, which means that patients don’t have to deal with any bleeding.